ajiprasetyo11/ajiprasetyo11/README.md

 ---
 ### 👨‍💻 About Me :
-- 📌 I’m interested in Business Intelligence, Data Analyst and Data Science.
+- 📌 I’m interested in Data Tech.
 - 👨‍🎓 I’m currently learning **MySQL and Python.**
 - 🔥 In the near future, I am planning to build content useful for everyone.
 - 📫 How to reach me **ajibusiness11@gmail.com**